GTelo/novaelphy/Report.md

 ### Step 1 - First signal recorded

-Int he first step we've recorded data
+In the first step we've recorded data

 This was the first signal extracted from bitalino